Quick start

 - Do not crop and resize as if they are the same thing; cropping changes what is visible.

-- Check the final export dimensions after compression or image editing.
+- Check the final export dimensions after compression, image editing, or video rendering.

 Research and references